About

 Our mission

-We alert, equip, and empower the public to influence the federal policies that shape their lives.
+Our mission is to inform, equip, and empower the public to have a say in the policies that shape their lives.

 Who we are